-The Company has entered into research and development contracts with companies primarily in the automotive industry.
-The Company assessed the number of performance obligations associated with the promises under each agreement, primarily the delivery of customized 4SightTM perception-related goods and services, and recognized \$0 and \$511 in revenue for performance obligations satisfied during the three months ended March 31, 2024 and 2023, respectively, in the condensed consolidated statements of operations and comprehensive loss.
+The Company has entered into research and development contracts as well as a sales, marketing and technical support services contract with companies primarily in the automotive industry.
+The Company assessed the number of performance obligations associated with the promises under each agreement, primarily the delivery of customized 4SightTM perception-related goods and services, and recognized \$26 in revenue for performance obligations satisfied during both the three and six months ended June 30, 2024 and \$326 and \$837 during the three and six months ended June 30, 2023, respectively, in the condensed consolidated statements of operations and comprehensive loss.